 Dr. Morrison also is the principal investigator for the Hamon Laboratory for Stem Cell and Cancer Biology at CRI, which pursues research on the mechanisms that regulate stem cell function in the nervous and blood-forming systems, and the ways in which those mechanisms are hijacked by cancer cells.

-CRI is currently home to four other laboratories, led by Ralph J. DeBerardinis, M.D., Ph.D.; Woo-Ping Ge, Ph.D.; Jian Xu, Ph.D.; and Hao Zhu, M.D.
+CRI is currently home to five other laboratories, led by Ralph J. DeBerardinis, M.D., Ph.D.; Woo-Ping Ge, Ph.D.; Prashant Mishra, M.D., Ph.D.; Jian Xu, Ph.D.; and Hao Zhu, M.D.
 Eventually, CRI will house more than a dozen laboratories.

 Dr. DeBerardinis is an Associate Professor at CRI and Director of CRI’s Genetic and Metabolic Disease Program.
 He also holds the Joel B. Steinberg, M.D.
 Chair in Pediatrics at UT Southwestern.
-His laboratory conducts research to identify metabolic disturbances in cancer and other diseases, to understand how those disturbances interfere with normal cellular function, to develop new diagnostic methods to monitor them in patients, and to design new therapies to restore normal metabolism and improve health.
+His laboratory conducts research to identify metabolic disturbances in cancer and other diseases, and to design new therapies to restore normal metabolism and improve health.

 Dr. Ge is an Assistant Professor at CRI and an Assistant Professor of Pediatrics and Neuroscience at UT Southwestern.
 His laboratory studies the mechanisms underlying glial cell generation and the interactions between brain vasculature and the nervous system under different physiological and pathological conditions, in hopes of developing therapeutic targets for treating diseases such as stroke and brain tumors.